AdamXiaoRose/snap-qc-shiny/docs/07-running-locally.md

 - **Error Demographics:** the bar chart shows two grouped bars ("Selected Error" and "Other Errors") for `Type = "Policy incorrectly applied"`, demographic = `Employment`.
-- **Error Severity:** the dot plot shows the top 5 Error Types for 2023 with `Average Dollar Amount` on the y-axis.
+- **Error Severity:** the dot plot shows the top 5 Error Types across 2017–2024 with `Average Dollar Amount` on the y-axis.
 - **Pivot Table:** the table renders for `Error Type` × `Error Discovery` and the title bar reads
   *"Error Type by Error Discovery — Showing State: 53 selected
-  • Year: 2017–2023.
+  • Year: 2017–2024.
 Metric: Unique Cases."*
 - **Base Rates:** the long table renders, and the **Simple view** sub-tab shows a State × Error Nature percentage matrix.